Introduction

 Metric Space

-require coordinates, inner products, or linear structure — only a function that assigns a nonnegative
+coordinates, inner products, or linear structure.
+All we need is a function that assigns a nonnegative real number to

 Definition: Metric Space \((M, d)\)